Delewarellc framework

 Real example: Bangladeshi e-commerce founder

 A Bangladesh-based founder running an Amazon FBA business targeting US customers.
 Bucket 1: Delewarellc files the Delaware Certificate, obtains the EIN, drafts a single-member Operating Agreement.
 Bucket 2: Wise Business approves in 7 days, Payoneer approves in 9 days, Mercury rejects (current 2025-2026 policy).
 The founder operates with two US-dollar accounts.
-Bucket 3: BOI filed at FinCEN within 30 days of formation, Form 5472 + pro forma Form 1120 filed by April 15 of the following year through a Dhaka-based CPA familiar with US LLCs ($300 fee).
+Bucket 3: no BOI filing is required because a US-formed Delaware LLC is exempt under the FinCEN Interim Final Rule of March 26, 2025.
+Form 5472 plus pro forma Form 1120 is filed by April 15 of the following year through a Dhaka-based CPA familiar with US LLCs ($300 fee).
 Delaware franchise tax of $300 paid June 1.

 Total Year 1 cost: $407 to Delewarellc, $300 to the CPA, $300 to Delaware = $1,007 across all three buckets.
 The founder operates an Amazon FBA business with full US infrastructure and clear compliance posture for less than the Year 1 cost of doola's recurring package.